Transformational learning in a green environment

-Sustainability as a Strategic Business Enabler is designed to equip you with the knowledge, tools, and perspective to rise to this challenge and lead your organization at the frontier of sustainability.
+Yale’s Corporate Sustainability Accelerator is designed to equip you with the knowledge, tools, and perspective to rise to this challenge and lead your organization at the frontier of sustainability.
 Using frameworks developed by world-class Yale faculty working at the interface of business, society and environmental science, this course will help you leverage sustainability to produce business value.
 Yale faculty and researchers will evaluate your organization's sustainability plan on multiple criteria.
 Through one-on-one review sessions and peer interactions, you will learn where your gaps and opportunities lie and what to do next.

-This is the first sustainability program of its kind to bring together science, leadership, business strategy, and innovation to help sustainability managers and officers succeed as strategic partners in their organization.
+This is the first sustainability program of its kind to bring together science, leadership, business strategy, and innovation to help sustainability officers succeed as strategic partners in their organization.